1. Vacuum Plating

 Powder coating of other products

-Hydro transfer printing is a method of printing the color patterns on the transfer paper onto the surface of a three-dimensional product using water pressure.
-With the increase of people’s requirements for product packaging and surface decoration, the use of hydro transfer printing is becoming more and more widespread.
+Hydro transfer printing is a process that involves transferring color patterns from transfer paper onto the surface of a three-dimensional product using water pressure.
+As people increasingly demand better packaging and surface decoration for their products, the use of hydro transfer printing is becoming more widespread.

 Typical products: Printing for transportation, consumer electronics and military products